mechmotum/mechmotum.github.io/content/ImplementationOfEbikeSpeedController.rst

 7.0 Lessons Learned and Suggested Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Throughout the process of implementing this controller, I learned some helpful practices to follow when designing 3D printed electronics housings and doing electrical hookups.
+Throughout the process of implementing this controller, I learned some helpful lessons when it comes to designing electronics  housings and doing electrical hookups.

+Some lessons learned include the following:

-When designing electronics housings I found it very necessary to account for the minimum bend radius of each wire as not taking this into account will not leave enough room for routing wires without excessive strain.
-Additionally,  it is important to follow `best practices
+- It is important to account for the minimum bend radius of each wire inside of an electrical enclosure
-<https://www.lulzbot.com/learn/tutorials/heat-set-inserts-tips-and-tricks>`_ when designing for heat set threaded inserts.
-Most
+- It is important to follow `best practices <https://www.lulzbot.com/learn/tutorials/heat-set-inserts-tips-and-tricks>`_ when designing for heat set threaded inserts
-importantly, when it comes to physically realizing these designs using a fused deposition modeling 3D printer, there is a lot of trial and error and patience required to dial in the print settings that will achieve the intent of the design.

-An improvement to the electronics housings can come in the form of reducing the complexity of the button housing.
-Using larger momentary pushbuttons would eliminate the need for a more complex button assembly, improving the usability and assembly of the mount.

-While hooking up the electronics I learned it’s important to plan out wire lengths, routes and connections well ahead of time to avoid spending time correcting mistakes.
-Furthermore, I found it very useful to try new connectors and tricky connections on scrap wire first in order to both practice the assembly and prove the connection before commiting to the real thing.
-As being one person with only two hands, I found it extremely helpful to jig up fixtures on the bike to help with assembly in awkward positions.

-On looking back at this project, I’ve realized that a lot of the electronics used in this build can be replaced with cleaner, simpler components that would reduce the total assembly time and improve the robustness of the system.
-Some component suggestions are:
+- Iteration is required in order to achieve a design intent when 3D printing
+- Test the assembly and function of electrical connections on scrap wire before commiting changes

+Throughout the implementation of this design, I've made note of some improvements to the system's design that could be made.
+I have listed these below:

+- A larger momentary pushbutton could be used to reduce the complexity of the button housing and improve its functionality
 - Use a display that communicates via the SPI protocol to reduce the number of wires used
 - For the Arduino board, use a custom PCB to increase the robustness of the board